drupal-webpack/webpack/README.md

 To build a single library set its definition [like this](https://git.drupalcode.org/project/webpack/blob/8.x-1.x/tests/modules/webpack_independent_build_test/webpack_independent_build_test.libraries.yml) and run <code>drush webpack:build-single module_name/library_name</code>.

-## Known issues

-Some builds can break because of javascript aggregation.
-It can be disabled at _/admin/config/development/performance_.

 ## How does it work?

 Setup steps and the modus operandi have been described in [Progressive Decoupling - The why and the how](https://drupal-progressive-decoupling.github.io/#/composer-require-webpack) at Decoupled Drupal Days NY 2018 ([video](https://www.youtube.com/watch?v=i4Ktx0pz8xI)).